lauracondon/pands-problem-sheet/README.md

 The range of values for 'x', in this case 0-4, and the values of the functions (f,g,h) we want to plot are specified.

 Each function is plotted on the graph using the plot command.
-The resulting graph is saved to a file named 'plottask.png' and also displayed to the user in a pop up windown.
+The resulting graph is saved to a file named 'plottask.png' and also displayed to the user in a pop up window.

-The above commands are enough to create and display a graph but there are a lot of additional things you can add to your code to improve readibility and to make it more aesthetically pleasing.
+The above commands are enough to create and display a graph but there are a lot of additional things you can add to your code to improve readability and to make it more aesthetically pleasing.
 For my graph, I specified what font I wanted using font-family.
 I added a grid behind the graph and specified how I wanted it to look.
 I added labels for each axes and a title, as well as a legend to clearly inform the viewer which line is which function.

 When choosing the colour of my lines, I choose a colour palette geared towards colour blind users (tableau color blind 10).
 I converted the colour codes from rgb to hex for easier entry in Python.
 Then, in order to try make it more obvious that the lines were overlapping I set two of them to be dashed in style, with different widths and distance between each dash.